📣 OpenPhone is now Quo and we’ve raised $105M to fuel what’s next

 2. Invite your team to your virtual phone platform

-3. Set up essential features like a phone menu, business hours, call forwarding, and voicemail
+3. Set up essential features like a phone menu, call routing, business hours, call forwarding, and voicemail

 4. Enable call recording, call summaries, and transcripts — if available

-Your virtual phone number will be linked to your VoIP account, so you can manage calls and texts from any device that your VoIP phone system supports.
+Your virtual phone number will be linked to your VoIP account, so you can make local calls and send text messages from any device that your VoIP phone system supports.

 A VoIP Canada number is a virtual phone number you can use to call and text from almost anywhere else.
 Whether in Montreal or Madrid, you can access your virtual phone number from your VoIP provider’s app.

 Quo doesn’t charge anything to port over a Canadian number from any device or VoIP service.
-However, some providers may require you to pay a port-out fee.
+However, some VoIP number providers may require you to pay a port-out fee.

 If you’re dialing a Canadian number from within Canada, you simply have to dial the area code, central office code, and the line number.
 There should be ten digits total.